 In 1895, Lake Windermere completely froze over for 6 weeks, and the locals and visitors to the area were able to ice skate right across the lake!

-We hope this has given you some insight into the Lake District’s rich history.
+We hope these Lake District facts have given you some insight into the area’s rich history.
 For more information on visiting the Lake District, why not take a look at some of our other blog posts?